-As Group Manager: Corporate Services, Gary's primary responsibility is to provide effective financial management within the policies Council. adopted Garv's by other responsibilities include the financial inputs into the Annual Report, Annual Plan, and Long Term Plan, and ensuring the Council Controlled Organisations meet their reporting requirements.
-Gary's team also provides frontline customer service for Council, and information to tourists via the
+As Group Manager: Corporate Services, Gary's primary responsibility is to provide effective financial management within the policies adopted by Council.
+Gary's other responsibilities include the financial inputs into the Annual Report, Annual Plan, and Long Term Plan, and ensuring the Council Controlled Organisations meet their reporting requirements.
+Gary's team also provides frontline customer service for Council, and information to tourists via the i-SITE.